yosevu/learn-kikamba/appendix/grammar/tense.md

 - Ĩyoo ninaandikie valũa (Yesterday I wrote a letter)

 ## Kuĩma
-- We unaĩmie mũũndanĩ (You dug, farmed, cultivated, ploughed; tilled; hoeed on the farm/garden - shambani)
+- We unaĩmie mũũndanĩ (You ploughed in the farm/garden - shambani)

 ## Kũthũmũa
 - Ithyĩ tunathũmũie kwakya (Were rested in the morning)